TFR25/TFR25/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Tasha Fernandez-Ross
 ============================================================================================================================================

 I have a BS in Computer Information Systems.
 I'm certified in cybersecurity and am proficient in HTML, CSS, SQL, Python, Flask, Javascript, Express, MongoDB and a variety of other frontend and backend technologies.
-I have many soft skills gained fromm life experiences and working in the medical field.
+I have many soft skills gained from life experiences and working in the medical field.
 I am a life long learner, therefore, I strive to continually expand my knowledge while also working towards providing innovative solutions for real world challenges.
 -------------------------------------------

 * 🌍  I'm based in Vancouver, WA